Protobuf·Kotlin·Free

 // "Load proto/payments.proto and generate a Kotlin

-// Ktor client in package com.acme.payments."
+// Ktor client in package com.example.payments."

 See the MCP page